inskribe/schemer/README.md

 ### `schemer init`

-Initializes a new project in the current directory:
+Bootstraps a new project in the current directory:

 - Creates a `deltas/` directory
 - Generates a `.env` file with `DATABASE_URL`